AramZS/aramzs.xyz/src/content/noteworthy/2025-01-09-the-missouri-gop-is-proposing-sb-72-which-includes-a-certified-bounty-hunter-program-to-pay-private-citizens-to-track-down-undocumented-immigrants.md

 [Surveillance capitalism has assured that the systems of commercial ad tech can be very good at tracking you individually](https://tweets.aramzs.com/1574062356409221122/).
 This tracking turns out to not be particularly useful for marketing, but it is going to be terrifyingly useful for these new bounty hunters.

 We face a new future where bounty hunters will come for people who get abortions; transition their gender; or dare to want to come across a border to live in our country; and spend major money with data brokers and credit score companies to do so.
 As these bounty hunters become a profit center for data storage and query companies, they will funnel that revenue back into an ever-more-desperate ad tech industry increasing the collection of individualized user data.
 In turn, this new arena of profit will pay for lobbyists who will make sure the US will never have an effective privacy law.
-After all, it is in the best interest of the right-wing politicians who are pushing these laws out to make it as easy as possible to for bounty hunters to enforce the new social order they are trying to create.
+After all, it is in the best interest of the right-wing politicians who are pushing these laws out to make it as easy as possible for bounty hunters to enforce the new social order they are trying to create.

 It turns out we don't have to wait for neural implants to allow ad tech to violate our bodily autonomy.
 Data brokers are set to power the next generation of citizens hunting citizens, and make their next billion doing it.
 The plans are rolling out in front of us.